 Details: Georgia’s first Republican governor since Reconstruction, Perdue upset Roy Barnes in 2002 ahead of a GOP resurgence in Georgia.
-Since leaving office in 2010, he’s long been rumored to consider a comeback bid and is a leading contender to be Trump’s ag chief.
+Since leaving office in 2010, he’s long been rumored to consider a comeback bid.

-Status: Unlikely.
-Perdue has dodged questions about his political future, but his family’s formidable political network has searched for other potential candidates.
+Status: Not gonna happen now that he’s landed the nomination as Trump’s agriculture chief.
+But his family’s formidable political network has searched for other potential candidates.

 State Sen. Michael Williams

 Details: The Cumming Republican and businessman owned a chain of haircut franchises before he was elected on an outsider’s platform in 2014, and was the first state elected official to endorse Trump.
 He eyed the Secretary of State’s office before Trump’s win; now he could be considering higher office.

 Status: Don’t rule him out, though he could also run for a down-ticket office.

 State Sen. Josh McKoon

 Details: The Columbus Republican has long been a thorn in the side of the Republican establishment, and has already announced he will not seek another term in the state Senate.
 He was once considered a shoo-in to run for Attorney General, but with Chris Carr as a solid incumbent, he might consider a higher office.